Thursday, March 26th

 Braided Wisdom

 This workshop will offer a space for white-identifying participants of all ages to explore how to move past the amnesia and denial of “whiteness” by connecting with the best traditions of our ancestors and seeking to create a balanced, life-sustaining culture beyond the unearned privileges we have inherited.
 Somatic awareness techniques, storytelling dyads, ritual “composting,” and supportive group-sharing to encourage accountability will all be incorporated into this nuanced and compassionate community space.
-With: Hilary Giovale, community organizer, author of Becoming a Good Relative: Calling White Settlers toward Truth, Healing, and Repair; Darcy Ottey, co-founder/former Co-Director of Youth Passageways; Shay Sloan Clarke, longtime activist, and currently Executive Director of the Global Center for Indigenous Leadership & Lifeways and Nourishing Futures; Lauren Gucik, facilitator, event producer, and food justice organizer.
+With: Hilary Giovale, community organizer, author of Becoming a Good Relative: Calling White Settlers toward Truth, Healing, and Repair; Darcy Ottey, co-founder/former Co-Director of Youth Passageways; Shay Sloan Clarke, community steward, Interim Executive Director of the Maidu Summit Consortium and Executive Director of Nourishing Futures; Lauren Gucik, facilitator, event producer, and food justice organizer.

 March 28th | 4:45 pm to 6:00 pm | Lotus Cafe, Dharma College